habdil/habdil/README.md

 ## 🎓 About Me

-I'm a third-semester Informatics student at Universitas Islam Indonesia with a near-perfect GPA (3.94/4.00).
-I specialize in web development, machine learning, and cybersecurity.
+I'm a third-semester Informatics student at Universitas Islam Indonesia.
+I specialize in web development and machine learning.
 Currently working as a Laboratory Assistant at ITSC and passionate about creating innovative solutions that make a difference.

 ## 🏆 Achievements